 4.1.
-We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth.
-We also recognise that the Academy may provide the only stability in the lives of children who have been abused or who are at risk of harm.
+We recognise that a child who is abused or witness's violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of selfworth.
+We also recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm.